opt-out-tools/start-here/README.md

 <p align="center"> * * * </p>

 # Our Mission
-We’re a mixed team , including social sciences, UX and lots of data nerds.
+We’re a mixed team, including social sciences, UX and lots of data nerds.
 We’re all working voluntarily in our spare time to make the internet accessible for all.
-What’s most important about us that we’re a group of people that **wont let hate win**.
+What’s most important about us is that we’re a group of people that **wont let hate win**.

 We want to champion female-identifying people back into the online worlds